centesiman/centesiman.github.io/pages/writeups/forest.md

 ldapsearch -x -H ldap://10.10.10.161 -b "DC=htb,DC=local"
 ```

 With the above command it seems like we can connect successfully with LDAP.
-Although there is a lot of useful information there, it is complicated analyse it easily, the reason being the fact that it is not easy to enumerate all the LDAP tree. without knowing the nodes.
+Although there is a lot of useful information there, it is complicated to analyse it easily.
+Since we don't know the full LDAP tree we need another way to enumerate it.

 We can use the tool called windapsearch to enumerate LDAP more easily.